IshanJ25/Stickoz-for-WhatsApp/README.md

 --- | --- | ---
 folder |  Folder location where all images are present. |  string output_folder | Export folder.
-New folder is made if already not exists. |  string file_type | 'jpg' or 'png'.
-Default is 'png'.
-Currently, only 'png' and 'jpg' are supported. | string empty_if_contents | If exports folder already has files, then delete them.
+New folder is made if already not exists. |  string empty_if_contents | If exports folder already has files, then delete them.
 Default is False. |  boolean